MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 After the Azure AD application has been set up and access has been granted, you're ready to make API and web service calls to Business Central.

-For the majority of cases, use the AcquireTokenByAuthorizationCode method from the Oauth 2.0 module.
+For the majority of cases, use the `AcquireTokenByAuthorizationCode` method from the Oauth 2.0 module.
 For more information, see [Microsoft identity platform and OAuth 2.0 authorization code flow](/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 To explore an example, see [OAuth2Flows](https://github.com/microsoft/BCTech/blob/master/samples/OAuth2Flows/TestOAuth2Flows.Page.al).

 > [!IMPORTANT]
 > When getting access tokens, it's important to keep security in mind.
 For example, ensure that you don't expose the tokens.
 You can do that in two ways:
 >
->* The method you are using is non-debuggable.
-Example of using the non-debuggable property for protecting access tokens:
+>* Make the method you are using non-debuggable.
+Here's an example of how to use the non-debuggable property for protecting access tokens:
 >
 >```
 >    [NonDebuggable]